Folkestone Groomers Directory

 Parasite Prevention and Detection

-Fleas and ticks are particularly active during autumn months, making pre-grooming checks crucial.
+Fleas and ticks are active throughout most of the year, with peak activity from spring to autumn, making pre-grooming checks crucial year-round.
 These parasites don't just cause discomfort; they can spread rapidly in a grooming environment if not detected early.
+The Blue Cross advises that ticks are most active from spring to autumn[2], particularly in woodland, grassland, and heath areas common throughout the UK.
 Focus your inspection on high-risk areas where parasites typically congregate.

 Critical Check Areas